Simple Tree. Special Quilt. Wild Goose Chase.

 After bringing in our food and drink to share, the afternoon begins in the field.
 Two of my brother-in-laws cut down the chosen tree and we snap precious family photos.

-Back at the house, the grandkids decorate the freshly cut tree and then we join around the dining table to sing carols.
+Next, back at the house, the grandkids decorate the freshly cut tree.
+When that is finished, we gather around the long dining table to sing carols, boisterously.
 Afterward we enjoy a gift exchange, hot soup and goodies, and lots of visiting.

 In a quiet moment, I noticed my mother-in-law had placed a vintage quilt around the base of the tree.
 I couldn’t imagine a more perfect setting for the lovely work, obviously done by hand, long ago.